Skip to main content

 For a program to be compliant, it must be structured as a genuine invitation to engage in health-promoting activities, with reasonable accommodations made for individuals with disabilities.
 For instance, if a walking challenge is offered, an alternative should be available for an employee with a mobility impairment, ensuring equal opportunity to earn the same reward.

 The structure of incentives is a key area of scrutiny.
 While employers can offer incentives to encourage participation, these rewards cannot be so substantial that they become coercive.
-If the financial penalty for opting out is so severe that you feel you have no real choice but to disclose information, the program’s voluntary nature is compromised.
+If the financial penalty for opting out is so severe that you feel you have no real choice but to disclose personal health information, the program’s voluntary nature is compromised.

 This is where the protective shield of these federal laws becomes most important.
 They are designed to ensure that your health decisions remain your own, free from undue influence or the threat of adverse employment action.